LukeWang01/Program-Trading-Based-on-Webull/README.md

 - If you don't have Webull account, feel free to use my [referral link](https://www.webull.com/ko-yield/1686282581612-6819bd?__app_cfg__=%7B%22supportTheme%22%3Atrue%7D&inviteCode=vxXUIqoQXd1E&source=hdx) to sign up, you can get 12 free stocks after depositing $0.01 or more.

+- Give repository a star if it helps~

 <br>

 ## 🤖 1.
 Install